wevre/transit-dart/README.md

 ## Testing

-To run the roundtrip verification tests in `transit-format`, first ensure Dart>=2.19.1 and Java 8 are installed, then do the following:
+To run the roundtrip verification tests in `transit-format`, first ensure Dart>=2.19.1 and (because the transit-format test routines work only with) Java 8 are installed, then do the following:

 1. Set up a testing directory where all this can take place.
 The `transit-format` library and `transit-dart` library need to be side-by-side